benesh-code/qmul-cc-mini-project/README.md

 # Flask Web App Tutorial
 This is a " To do List " application with authentication and CRUD functionality using the Python Flask micro-framework.

+-You can take note of your daily routines update and delete your notes through this application

 ## Contents
  - [Third-Party Extensions]
  - [Setup & Installtion]